 Nitin Lalit Murali is the co-administrator and co-founder of The Literati Mafia.
 He struggles with Bipolar Disorder and OCD and uses writing to cope.
 His writing is emotional, romantic, dark, satirical, lyrical and he writes both prose and poetry.
 His hobbies include reading philosophy and fantasy books, playing video games and studying poetry.
 He also loves music and listens to pretty much every genre.

-Richela Rosales Maroto was fourteen years old when her teacher told her she’s good at capturing emotion in her writing and has ridden that wave ever since.
+Richela Rosales Maroto is the co-administrator of The Literati Mafia.
+She was fourteen years old when her teacher told her she’s good at capturing emotion in her writing and has ridden that wave ever since.
 She writes prose as a personal study on how to make unlikable people relatable and writes poetry for her own catharsis.
 When she’s not writing, she spends her time trying to convince her Spanish students that learning English is very important and studying English Studies at the university.
 Her hobbies include annoying her flatmates by playing music very loudly, spending way too much time researching astrology, playing computer games and, of-course, reading.

 Samantha has been writing since she could hold a pen, and telling stories longer than that.
 She’s been recognized as a writer since elementary school, winning small awards and competitions.
 Between 2006-2010 she was published in Teen Ink magazine numerous times and small out of state anthologies. she took Creative Writing Workshops at the St. John’s State College before she was bound by mental illness and poverty.
 Now a movie buff, hoop dancer, and illustrator, she’s decided to answer the urge to write again and is currently working on publishing a poetry book.
 You can find her on Instagram @theprettypoems.